Bringing an Italian 14th century bronze masterpiece back to life with Artec Spider

-As Italian goldsmith, sculptor, and architect Andrea Pisano put the finishing touches on the ornate bronze doors he created for the Cathedral of Florence’s Baptistery in 1336, only twelve years remained until the Black Death would strike Italy from the sea and begin its devastating march across Europe.
+As Italian goldsmith, sculptor, and architect Andrea Pisano put the finishing touches on the ornate bronze doors he created for the Baptistery of the Florence Cathedral in 1336, only twelve years remained until the Black Death would strike Italy from the sea and begin its devastating march across Europe.
 The population of Florence wouldn’t fully recover for another 500 years.
 But in the decades prior, there was much for the local citizens, artists, and merchants to celebrate.

 Andrea Pisano’s bronze doors, standing and being scanned with Artec Spider